 Today we launched a new feature of Google Calendar: “Search public events.”
 It lets you search over public events added by others using Calendar and also events we’ve added by working with partners to provide movie listings, concerts, and all sorts of other fun events.

 It appears that the “search public events” search has disappeared sometime since that post was blogged.
 Google has noted on one the page where they mentioned that they were removing their search on public calendars (Removing public calendar search and the public calendar gallery) that they might bring that feature back in the future.

 Google does describe how you can add a Google Calendar to your web site, and have people share an event or events from your calendar.
 The What’s new with Google Calendar page shows that Google has been actively adding other features to Google Calendar.

 With many new applications likely arriving for Google’s Android, a calendar program that could search for public events might be a tremendous addition.
-It’s possible that a public event search for mobile computing users might go over much better than one built for desktop users in 2006.
+A public event search for mobile computing users might go over much better than one built for desktop users in 2006.